 It is widely recognized by both the industrial and academic communities that light represents the prominent candidate for quantum information carriers \cite{RecZeiBer-94}.
-More into details, the advantages arising from photons as quantum information carrier are manifold.
+In more detail, the advantages arising from photons as quantum information carriers are manifold.

 Photons hardly interact with the environment, and they do not require a complex cooling infrastructure or high vacuum chambers.
-Additionally, they support long-range transmission with low losses through optical fibers channels or waveguides.
-Also, single photons exhibit multiple degrees of freedom (DoFs) that represent a resource for quantum information encoding.
-Indeed, photons are commonly known as the physical realization of polarization-encoded qubits.
-However, photons can also exist in a superposition of time bins or frequency bins.
-Furthermore, by exploiting multi-mode waveguides, photons also allow path-encoded qubits and high dimensional quantum states such as path-encoded qudits \cite{WanSciLai-20}.
+Additionally, they support long-range transmission with low losses through optical fiber channels or waveguides.
+Photons exhibit multiple degrees of freedom (DoFs) that represent a resource for quantum information encoding.
+While many physical realizations use polarization, photons can also exist in a superposition of time bins, frequency bins, path, and transverse modes, which can also serve as qudits \cite{WanSciLai-20}.

-Unfortunately, regardless the appealing features for quantum communications, photonic quantum technologies still represent a challenge from a quantum computing perspective.
-Indeed, such technologies suffer from the probabilistic nature of single-photon sources and photon-photon non linear interactions, which realize quantum logic gates.
+Unfortunately, regardless of the appealing features for quantum communications, photonic quantum technologies still represent a challenge from a quantum computing perspective.
+Indeed, such technologies suffer from the probabilistic nature of single-photon sources and photon-photon nonlinear interactions, which realize quantum logic gates.